2025 Singaporean general election: Domestic reaction

-NSP leader Spencer Ng declared on 3 May that the party would adopt a "more aggressive and vocal" approach against other opposition parties, saying that the NSP risked being "overshadowed" amidst "an increasingly crowded opposition landscape".
-He stated that "opposition unity" was an illusion, and that the NSP would no longer adhere to "gentlemen's rules", alleging that other parties had exploited the "rules" for their own gain.
+NSP leader Spencer Ng declared on 3 May that the NSP would become "more aggressive and vocal" against other opposition parties, saying that it risked being "overshadowed" amidst "an increasingly crowded opposition landscape".
+He stated that "opposition unity" was an illusion, and that the party would no longer adhere to "gentlemen's rules", alleging that other parties had exploited the "rules" for their own gain.
 PAR leader Lim Tean described the results as "disappointing not just for PAR but for the entire opposition" and vowed a stronger comeback in the next election.
-He also state that the party would investigate "certain inexplicable matters", alleged that there were unsigned ballot box seals in Potong Pasir SMC.
+He also stated that the party would investigate "certain inexplicable matters", alleging that there were unsigned ballot box seals in Potong Pasir SMC.
 RDU leader Philemon described the results as encouraging and congratulated Wong, characterising PAP's win as a "heavy responsibility".

 SDA leader Desmond Lim expressed his encouragement and motivation to continue community work, and outlined plans to enhance community engagement, refine policies, leverage social media, and build stronger coalitions with other parties to address constituents' issues.
 Independent candidates Jeremy Tan and Darryl Lo intended to use their platforms to continue engaging Singaporeans on local and national issues.
 Tan also planned to contest in the next election and pledged to advocate for low-income families in Mountbatten SMC and Marine Parade–Braddell Heights GRC.
-Lo, who outperformed PAR candidate Kumar Appavoo by 16 points, said the result showed voters wanted a more credible opposition candidate.

-A post-election survey by YouGov indicated that while most Singaporean voters were satisfied with the outcome, less than half of Gen Z voters approved of PAP's election victory.
+Lo, who outperformed PAR candidate Kumar Appavoo by 16 points, said that the result in Radin Mas SMC proved a desire among the electorate for more credible opposition candidates.
+A post-election survey by YouGov indicated that while most Singaporean voters were satisfied with the outcome, less than half of Gen Z voters approved of the PAP's election victory.
 The survey also found that only 37% of Gen Z respondents felt optimistic about the future under the new administration.